kaushikb11/job-board/README.md

 - [x] Add modules for scraping data from career pages

-- [ ] Create UI compenent for the Main Page & Companies as options
+- [x] Create UI compenent for the Main Page & Companies as options

-- [ ] Fetch jobs data from Flask backend & display it as a table
+- [ ] Fetch jobs data from Flask backend & set it up for display

 - [ ] Refactor the code for better UI & performance